seaxe left Anglo Saxon History

 In 1014, King Aethelred II (the Unready) promised the Saxon Manor of Rameslie to the Benedictine Abbey of Fécamp in Normandy, which was under the rule of his brother-in-law, Duke Richard II.
 This grant was made in return for the abbey sheltering him during Danish invasions.
 The Anglo-Saxon Chronicle (MS C, 1014) records Aethelred’s exile in Normandy, though it does not explicitly mention the Rameslie grant—suggesting the promise may have been a private arrangement.
 Although Aethelred regained the throne, he died in 1016 before fulfilling his pledge.
 However, his Norman widow, Emma, married his successor, Cnut the Great, and in 1017, the Manor of Rameslie was transferred to Fécamp Abbey—a transaction likely facilitated by Emma’s political ties, as noted in the Encomium Emmae Reginae (c.
 1041), a contemporary text praising her influence.
 The manor remained under Norman control until 1247.

-The Manor of Rameslie included the lands now known as Rye, Old Winchelsea, and some of the outskirsts of modern Hastings, along with five churches and an estimated 100 salt pans—essential for preserving herring and other fish, a major industry documented in the Domesday Book (1086) under the abbey’s holdings.
+The Manor of Rameslie included the lands now known as Rye, Old Winchelsea, and some of the outskirts of modern Hastings, along with five churches and an estimated 100 salt pans—essential for preserving herring and other fish, a major industry documented in the Domesday Book (1086) under the abbey’s holdings.

 The Abbot of Fécamp wielded extensive rights, including a tithe (one-tenth) of fishing catches, as recorded in a 12th-century charter held in the Fécamp Abbey archives.
 He also collected taxes and customs dues, controlled shipbuilding, and monopolized trade in salt and high-quality Caen stone tiles, evidenced by archaeological finds in Rye.